 I am often asked how do you know if your dog is the correct weight?
-Having owned a dog who was consistently underweight all of his life due to “living on his nerves” and now owning my four labradors I am always aware of the condition my dogs are in.
+Having owned a dog who was consistently underweight all of his life due to “living on his nerves” and now owning my gang of labradors I am always aware of the condition my dogs are in.
 Weight is an important issue to address as dogs that are overweight will struggle with their joints and have heart problems later on in life.

 When you stroke your dog, you should be able rub their chest only just feeling the ribs.
 The ribs shouldnt feel like they are poking out (underweight) or if you cant feel the ribs at all then your dog is overweight.